bohning/usdb_syncer/README.md

 ### Run usdb_syncer

 The package has a defined entry point for the GUI.
 Simply type in `usdb_syncer` in your terminal.
+Make sure that your venv is activated.

 ### Run tests

 Run `tox` to execute the test pipeline.
 The tox pipelines are configured in the tox.ini file.
 Configurations for specific tools in the pipeline are maintained in the `pyproject.toml` file.
 Tox is configured to create its own virtual environments, install test dependencies and the package you are developing, and run all tests.
-If you changed the test requirements or want to perform a clean run for some reason, you can run `pipenv run tox -r` to recreate tox's virtual environment.
+If you changed the test requirements or want to perform a clean run for some reason, you can run `tox -r` to recreate tox's virtual environment.

 The following tools are part of the test pipeline: